 Inviting you to join my new Facebook group (women only):

 Over the years, I have received messages and emails from many, many women struggling with their life choices and having no exclusive, safe, confidential space to discuss such dilemmas.
-I’ve just created what I hope will be such a space online, where adventurers, dreamers and rebels can connect with like-minded souls and form a support system.
+From choosing never to have kids, to deciding to never get married, to toying with the idea of moving out of a family nest, our lives can be complicated.
+I’ve just created what I hope will be a space online, where adventurers, dreamers and rebels can connect with like-minded souls and form a support system.
 If that’s you, join the group here.